abhinav4848/Obsidian-Medicine/antiemetics.md

 **Cortical**
 - May be due to anxiety, pain, fear and/or anticipatory nausea
 - Related to GABA and histamine (H1) receptors in the cerebral cortex
 - Can use Loraz, else cyclizine.
 Can trial ondansetron/metoclopramide

+**Hyperemesis gravidarum**
+The first step is IV fluids
+- 1st line: "zine" family e.g. Cyclizine, Promethazine
+- 2nd line: IV Metoclopramide, Ondansetron
+- 3rd line: Steroids
 # Treatments
 [[D2 antagonism]]- [[metoclopramide]], domperidone, [[antipsychotic drugs|Prochlorperazine]], [[haloperidol]].